What to do when someone dies

 If you’d like a funeral that’s entirely free of religion, spirituality and any mention of God, a celebrant from the British Humanist Association will be able to take the service.
-Most Humanist Celebrants won’t allow any spiritual content so if you’re looking for something more flexible, you’re probably best choosing a celebrant (as above).
+Some Humanist Celebrants won’t allow any spiritual content so if you’re looking for something more flexible, you’re probably best choosing a celebrant (as above).

 We live in a society of multiple faiths.
 Belief systems in families can be complicated.
 Mourners may have differing needs, but they don’t need to be contradictory.